BAkinmarin/the-cleaning-hack-calculator/README.md

 If the error handling does not work as expected it will be marked as fail.

 > Enter Name
-Error Msg: Invalid Name: Must not be blank!
+- Error Msg1: Invalid Name: Must not be blank!
-Error Msg: Invalid Name: Min 2 characters and letters only!
+- Error Msg2: Invalid Name: Min 2 characters and letters only!
-Error Msg: Invalid Name: {part} not accepted!
+- Error Msg3: Invalid Name: {part} not accepted!

 | Test | Result |
 |--|--|